gurditsingh/hydeout/_posts/2020-04-12-Delta-Lake-Part1.md

 **Mistakes and failure:** Even with validation jobs there is always room for error.
 You need to make sure that it is possible to reprocess part of the data if any error is found then we just simply delete corrupt data and start loading it again.

-**File size inconsistency:** Either too small or too big files.
-Having too many files causes workers to spend more time accessing, opening and closing files when reading which affects performance.

 # Basic project architecture

 Set of events that are coming into Kafka or Kinesis and you want to do a bunch of different things with it you want to do some streaming analytics you also want to do some kind of more intense AI and reporting on the historical data with a data lake.

 ![Flow](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/datalake.jpg?raw=true)

 # Challenges while Designing

 **Challenge No 1:** Historical Reporting

 we can use apache spark it's going to read from Kafka and do streaming analytics.
 On historical reporting streaming is great it tells you what's happening right now.